 It was kind of prime example of the principle that you don’t have to know the actual truth, but you need to do the right thing.
 Testing, in this instance, could actually prove counter-productive by inspiring a false sense of security—particularly given that in the early stages of infection, patients might test negative but still be capable of transmitting the disease.

 It took time, but eventually, universal precautions became routine.
 They became part of the culture within the hospital.

-It seems the issue has arisen again during the Covid-19 pandemic.
-At this point, there is no way to tell for sure if someone has the virus or can transmit the virus.
+The issue arose again during the early stages of the Covid-19 pandemic.
+Prior to the vaccine, there was no way to tell for sure if someone had the virus or could transmit the virus.
 Even if they had it and recovered.
-Now, everyone— virtually everyone on the planet—needs to be practicing bi-lateral universal precautions, not only treating everyone else as if they were infectious, but also treating themselves the same way.
-It also demonstrates the kind of conundrum a Risk Manager faces when trying to correct a problem by imposing a rule.
-Theoretically, if everyone scrupulously held to bilateral universal precautions, wearing masks (and eye-shields?) and maintaining a six-foot distance from others, the risk of virus transmission should be low enough to allow loosening the lockdown.
-Putting the theory into practice has shown, at least as of this writing, that people, or at least a significant percentage, could not be trusted to maintain even this modest discipline.
+At that point, everyone— virtually everyone on the planet—needed to be practicing bi-lateral universal precautions, not only treating everyone else as if they were infectious, but also treating themselves the same way.
+It also demonstrated the kind of conundrum a Risk Manager faces when trying to correct a problem by imposing a rule.
+Theoretically, if everyone scrupulously held to bilateral universal precautions, wearing masks and maintaining a six-foot distance from others, the risk of virus transmission should be low enough to allow loosening the lockdown.
+Putting the theory into practice showed, at least as of this writing, that people, or at least a significant percentage, could not be trusted to maintain even this modest discipline.
 One might hope the culture will change.